-4.1.
-False Claims Leading to Unrealistic Expectations
+4.1 False Claims Leading to Unrealistic Expectations

 The labeling of the negotiations as "development round" created the expectations on the part of most developing countries that the UR round had effectively damaged them and the new round would be about correcting that injustice.
 This impression was greatly reinforced by repeated subsequent assertions by the heads of international institutions, press, NGOs and many influential academics to the effect that agricultural protection is largely a developed country problem; developed-country subsidies and protection hurt the poorest developing countries the most; it is wrong to ask the poor countries to liberalize when rich countries heavily protect their own markets; and agricultural subsidies and protection in the rich countries reflect double standard and hypocrisy on the part of the rich countries.
 In addition, respectable institutions such as the OECD gave an exaggerated impression of developed countries subsides by producing measures of subsidies such as the Producer Support Estimate in which it included the protection provided by trade barriers into it.
 I have documented these exaggerations and falsehoods systematically in Panagariya (2005a, 2005b) and need not repeat the details here.
 The effect of these assertions was to considerably harden the stance of the developing countries and to give them false hope that they deserved to get one-way concessions on agriculture from the developed countries.
-But eventually, the developed countries came to demand agricultural liberalization from the developing countries as well that countries such as India and China then found politically difficult and contributed to the impasse.
+But eventually, developed countries came to demand agricultural liberalization from developing countries as well.
+Countries such as India and China then found agricultural liberalization politically difficult, contributing to the impasse.

-4.2.
-Doha a Victim of its Own Success
+4.2 Doha a Victim of Its Own Success

-It may be recalled that the language on liberalization of agricultural subsides had been the most contentious subject in the launch of the Doha negotiations.
+It may be recalled that the language on liberalization of agricultural subsidies had been the most contentious subject in the launch of the Doha negotiations.
 The eventual language in the Doha Declaration included reductions in export subsidies "with a view to phasing [them] out."
-Disagreements on this language between the European union and India had contributed to the delay in the signing of the declaration at Doha by one full day.
+Disagreements on this language between the European Union and India had contributed to the delay in the signing of the declaration at Doha by one full day.

-Yet, today, agricultural export subsidies have nearly disappeared and actionable domestic agricultural subsides have come considerably down in both the European Union and United States.
-Figure 3 shows that the export subsides in the European Union (EU) declined sharply between 2003-04 and 2007-08.
-As of February 2011, export subsidies in the EU continued to be available for cereals, beef and veal, poultry meat, pig meat, eggs, sugar, and some processed goods but they had not been used on cereals since July 2006 or on sugar since October 2008.
+Yet, today, agricultural export subsidies have nearly disappeared and actionable domestic agricultural subsidies have come considerably down in both the European Union and United States.3 Figure 3 shows that the export subsidies in the European Union (EU) declined sharply between 2003-2004 and 2007-2008.
+As of February 2011, export subsidies in the EU continued to be available for cereals, beef and veal, poultry meat, pig meat, eggs, sugar, and some processed

+Figure 3: Export Subsidies in the European Union, 2003-2004 and 2007-2008 goods but they had not been used on cereals since July 2006 or on sugar since October 2008.
 In the United States, export subsidies are down to tens of millions of dollars.